 My husband and I are

-currently working on producing a TV show.
-That is exciting for both
+currently dabbling with a TV cooking show.
+That is exciting for

 The challenge.
 You